-LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 the cost to the customers does not exceed the CPI cost for high-speed Internet service in a metropolitan area.
+LD LR PH WS SPONSOR TITLE SUMMARY СОММ FISCAL I MPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 5. the cost to the customers does not exceed the CPI cost for high-speed Internet service in a metropolitan area.
 Applies to TYs beginning on or after 1/1/22.
-1129 228 4/14 An Act Relating to the Valuation of Retail Sales Facilities This bill provides that, in establishing the just value of retail sales facilities, Consideration must be given to 3 recognized approaches to valuation of commercial property A. cost less depreciation B. income C. comparable sales 2.
+1129 228 4/14 Matlack An Act Relating to the Valuation of This bill provides that, in establishing the just value of Retail Sales Facilities retail sales facilities, Consideration must be given to 3 recognized approaches to valuation of commercial property A. cost less depreciation B. income C. comparable sales and 2.
 The assessor must consider the value of reasonably similar properties with regard to age, condition, use, type of construction, location, design, physical features and economic characteristics.
-1132 1418 4/14 4/21 An Act To Encourage the Renovation of Available Housing Stock This bill establishes an expedited process for a municipality to acquire clear title to abandoned property subject to a tax lien.
-OTPA nary fiscal impact The bill also directs the Maine State Housing Authority to develop a program to purchase tax-acquired properties that have been renovated and to make them available for rent or for sale to first-time home buyers.
+1132 1418 4/14 4/21 This bill establishes an expedited process for a OTPA MRS prelimina ry fiscal impact of Available Housing Stock municipality to acquire clear title to abandoned property A duning a nata. subject to a tax lien .
+Admin costs: ca in be absorbed The bill also directs the Maine State Housing Authority to develop a program to purchase tax-acquired properties that have been renovated and to make them available for rent or for sale to first-time home buyers.
 Sponsor provided proposed amendment at PH: 1.
-Substitutes a different process for identification of abandoned property (Municipal code enforcement officer certifies) 2.
-Substitutes a different process for MeSHA involvement in property becoming available for affordable housing.
-1136 1500 5/6 5/11'' This bill changes the individual income tax brackets to provide 4 brackets rather than 3.
-The bill adds a new bracket of 10.15% on taxable income exceeding \$100,000 for single individuals and married persons filing separately, \$150,000 for heads of households and \$200,000 for individuals filing married joint returns and surviving spouses.
-ONTP
+Substitutes a different process for identification of abandoned property (Municipal code enforcement officer certifies) Substitutes a different process for MeSHA involvement in property becoming available for affordable housing.
+1136 1500 5/6 5/11'' Harnett An Act To Promote Fairness in This bill changes the individual income tax brackets to ONTP Income Tax Rates by Making Them provide 4 brackets rather than 3.
+The bill adds a new More Progressive bracket of 10.15% on taxable income exceeding \$100,000 for single individuals and married persons filing separately, \$150,000 for heads of households and \$200,000 for individuals filing married joint returns and surviving spouses.